top of page

 DAY TWO / REGISTRATION, BRIEFING & BIKE BUILD

-Location: Con Con Resort Hotel
+Accommodation: Con Con Resort hotel

 Room Type: Twin